Midterms reinforce Christian voter trends on abortion, GOP | Times Leader

 In Wisconsin, Catholic voters slightly favored Republicans in those two races.

-In Pennsylvania, Catholics were slightly more likely to have voted for the Republican loser in the , Mehmet Oz, but more likely to vote for the Democratic winner in the , Josh Shapiro.
+In Pennsylvania, Catholics were slightly more likely to have voted for the Republican loser in the Senate race, Mehmet Oz, but more likely to vote for the Democratic winner in the governor’s race, Josh Shapiro.
 Oz is Muslim and Shapiro is Jewish.

 In each of those three states, roughly two-thirds or more of white evangelical Christian voters backed the GOP candidates.